iaretechnician/barebones-masterserver-wiki/Rooms-Demo.md

 `./Build.exe -msfStartSpawner`

-Using a different build for game server:
+Using a different build for game server, and limiting the number of processes than can be started:

-`./Build.exe -msfStartSpawner -msfExe 'D:/SomethingElse/build.exe'`
+`./Build.exe -msfStartSpawner -msfExe 'D:/SomethingElse/build.exe'` -msfMaxProcesses 10